farukeryilmaz/bytepack/README.md

 // e.g. char* dataPtr = buffer.as<char>();
 std::uint8_t* dataPtr = buffer.as<std::uint8_t>();
 std::size_t dataSize = buffer.size(); // returns the serialized data size in bytes
-// you can send the dataPtr to a socket, write it to a file, etc.
+// you can send the dataPtr to a socket, etc.

-// If you want to deserialize the data coming from a socket etc.,
+// If you want to deserialize the data coming from a socket, etc.,
 // you can initialize non-owning mutable buffer with the data pointer and size.
 // e.g. `bytepack::buffer_view buffer(dataPtr, dataSize);`
 bytepack::binary_stream deserializationStream(buffer);